manferlo81/build-function/README.md

 ### Transform Expression

-It performs a transform operation to another expression, see [transformations](#transformations) for supported operators and information.
+It performs a trnsform operation to another expression, see [transforations](#transforations) for supported operators and information.

 ***syntax***